tomhallmain/simple_image_compare/README.md

 ## Image Browser

 The UI can be used as an image file browser.
-This is especially useful on Windows as the following features are available that the default Windows Photo Viewer application either does not support or is hard to quickly reconfigure:
+This is especially useful on Windows as the following features are available that the default Windows Photo Viewer application either does not support or are hard to quickly reconfigure:
 - Auto-resize images to fill the screen
 - Auto-refresh directory files
 - Slideshow (customizable)